docsforadobe/after-effects-plugin-guide/docs/aeios/new-kids-on-the-function-block.rst

 What Goes Out
 ================================================================================

-These functions manage all interactions with an output specification in After Effects’ render queue.
+These functions manage all interactions with an output specification in After Effects' render queue.

 AEGPIOOutSuite4
 ********************************************************************************